deleayobankole/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #22.
 Write a script that displays all users and their home directories, sorted by users.
 cut -f 1,6 -d ':' /etc/passwd | sort

+#23.
+Write a command that finds all empty files and directories in the current directory and all sub-directories.
+find . -empty -printf "%f\n"

+#24.